-Are electricity network distributor peak demand charges imposed on Australian businesses like death and taxes – unavoidable?
+Are network distributor peak commercial electricity demand charges imposed on Australian businesses like death and taxes – unavoidable?
 To a degree they are; but like the latter, they can be minimized.

 Businesses in Australia have been slugged with capacity demand charges for quite some time – and historically, they’ve been on the increase.